vercel/next.js/docs/advanced-features/custom-document.md

 export default MyDocument
 ```

 > The code above is the default `Document` added by Next.js.
-Feel free to remove it if you don't need to change it.
+Feel free to remove the `getInitialProps` or `render` function from `MyDocument` if you don't need to change them.

 `<Html>`, `<Head />`, `<Main />` and `<NextScript />` are required for the page to be properly rendered.